 Many villages across Africa do not have access to readily available water and the inhabitants often have to walk many miles a day to collect water in repurposed containers.
 Even then the water may not be clean, and may cause sickness or even death as a result.
-In response, Sankofa Edition is raising funds to provide wells for villages in Africa.
-It costs approximately $7,500 to drill a well and your donation takes Sankofa Edition one step forward in funding our first well in Ghana.
+In response, Sankofa Edition has set a goal to pay for the drilling of at least one well each year for villages in Africa.
+It costs $8,000 to drill a well and any donation you give goes directly towards this annual goal.

 Well Drilling F.A.Q.

 Water is an absolute necessity to life and Sankofa Edition is committed to helping bring clean water to as many needy villages as possible.
 In countless villages in Africa, there is little or no access to clean drinking water.
 Often getting to the nearest water source requires the villagers to walk several miles, followed by a return trip.
 Most villagers carry heavy bucket or plastic drums filled with water on their heads.
 Even then, that water may not be clean – it may come from lakes, ponds or rivers that are shared with animals or from hand dug wells that might be located near village latrines.
 Such water is often contaminated and can cause sickness.

 Sankofa Edition will begin drilling wells in Malawi.
 There are hundreds of small villages in the country, with populations that vary from less than a hundred to over 2000 people.
 Some of these villages have access to river or well water, but many do not and it is these villages that are chosen for well-drilling.

 What is the process before Sankofa Edition can start drilling?

 Once Sankofa Edition has decided on a particular village, our representatives will meet with the local chief to get gather information about the population and to determine the best location within the village to place the well.
 This will help ensure that the leaders of the village are closely involved in the project and are invested in its success.
 It also gives us a chance to gather input from the villagers and fully understand their needs before we begin drilling.